a-canya/optnull/README.md

 nullable JSON values.

 The types are designed to be used with encoding/json Marshal.
 They can represent JSON values that may be empty, null, or have a value.
 The types can be used to unmarshal JSON values.

 Due to constraints in the encoding/json package, the types are not marshalable back to the same JSON format.
 For marshalling, use the type's Value field directly with the omitempty tag.

-Example:
+## Motivation

+The idea to create this package was to be used in PATCH requests.
+Imagine you have a `/users/:userID` endpoint which implements a PATCH method.
+A user is represented with a JSON such as `{"id": "123", "name": "Alice", "age": 23, "birth": "2001-06-06T12:00:00Z"}`.
+Fields other than id are optional.
+A PATCH request may not modify some fields, set them to null or set them to a new value.
+A PATCH request to `/users/123` with body `{"name": "John"}` sets name to John, a body of `{"name": null}` sets the name to null and `{"age": 33}` does not modify the name.

+Using native types and the encoding/json package it is not possible to distinguish in a Go backend service between the omitted and null values.
+This package offers a way to do that.

+## Example

 ```go
 type User struct {